sdelpercio/postgresql-dev-setup/README.md

-# Setting up a local development PostgreSQL database with pgAdmin4, Node.js, Express, and Knex #
+# Setting Up a Local Development PostgreSQL Database with pgAdmin4, Node.js, Express, and Knex #

 ### 1. Initialize Repo
 * Create a Remote repository on Github, initialize with a .gitignore and readme.md